Multimodal Laryngoscopic Video Analysis for Assisted Diagnosis of Vocal Fold Paralysis: Multimodal Extraction of Key Video Segments

 \subsection{Audio Processing Module}

-To get a better examination of the status of the vocal folds, patients are often pronouncing "e" (although asked to pronounce "a") while the clinicians examine the larynx using the endoscope.
-In this way, the vibration of the vocal folds can be easily detected by the clinicians.
-Hence, by capturing the audio segments that pronounce "e", phonation cycles can be detected.
-To accomplish this, we developed a KWS model that is used to detect audio keywords in a sentence, such as "Hey Siri", "Ok Google", and in our case, the word "e".
+To get a better examination of the status of the vocal folds, patients are often instructed to pronounce ``/i:/''.
+However, due to the physical constraints of the tongue during endoscopic procedures, the actual sound produced often resembles ``/\textepsilon:/'', which corresponds to the International Phonetic Alphabet (IPA) symbol.
+This sound pattern enables clinicians to detect the vibration of the vocal folds more effectively.
+Hence, by capturing the audio segments that pronounce ``/\textepsilon:/'', phonation cycles can be detected and analyzed.
+To accomplish this, we developed a KWS model that is used to detect audio keywords in a sentence, similar to those used in systems like ``Hey Siri'', ``Ok Google''.
+In our case, the KWS model is designed to identify instances of the keyword ``/\textepsilon:/''.

 The overall pipeline is illustrated in Figure~\ref{fig:kws}.
 Initially, the input audio is transformed into a STFT spectrogram, converting the time-domain signal into a time-frequency representation for more effective analysis.
 The spectrogram is then segmented into chunks along the time axis, with each chunk containing a fixed number of frames.
 During the training phase, these chunks are randomly selected from each audio clip to ensure a diverse set of training samples.
 This method enhances the model's generalization capabilities by incorporating spectrograms from various audio clips into a robust batch of training data.